 - The UDP fragmentation is blocked (DROP) as a default setting.
 When you enable the Firewall Network, if you use a VPN, remember to correctly configure your maximum transmission unit (MTU).
 For example, on OpenVPN, you can tick

-- The Firewall Network is not taken into account within the OVH network, so the rules set up do not affect the connections in this internal network.
+- The Firewall Network is not taken into account within the OVHcloud network, so the rules set up do not affect the connections in this internal network.